 Many of the photographs in the Glencairn collection document the lives of the Pitcairn children, and Raymond was always willing to share his keen interest in photography with them.
 He once took two of his sons on a trip through the eastern states to see and photograph the scenery: “Armed with camera and tripod they set out.
 They planned the trip ahead, making reservations at their various stopping places. . . .
 Raymond was used to taking his time about setting up the tripod, posing his subjects and focusing, but on this trip, the boys knew that they would never reach their destinations on time if they allowed him to be too deliberate each time they stopped for a picture.
 So they worked out a definite procedure when some subject for a picture was sighted.
 They would jump out of the car, set up the tripod, help to focus the camera, and time themselves to see how quickly it could be done.
 And before the trip ended, their father was proud of having set a record for his speed in taking a good picture!”
 (Jennie May Gaskill, Biography of Raymond Pitcairn, n.d., p.
 205).
 Pitcairn’s third son, Michael, became an official US Army photographer during World War II, and later opened his own photography studio.

 It is likely that Raymond Pitcairn took a large percentage of the historic photographs in Glencairn’s collection, but absolute certainty for any given photo is rarely possible.
 Raymond himself is often in the picture, but this does not preclude his involvement in composing the shot and arranging the lighting.
 Many of these previously unpublished historic photographs can be found in the new book, Images of America: The Bryn Athyn Historic District.
 This book normally sells for $21.99, but new and renewing members of Glencairn Museum will receive a copy free of charge (offer good until May 30, 2012).
 This offer applies to Individual ($30), Family ($40), and Frequent Visitor ($80) membership categories.
-More information about membership is available here.
 The authors’ royalties and a portion of profits will go toward the care of historic photographs in the archives of the Bryn Athyn Historic District.

 A complete archive of past issues of Glencairn Museum News is available online here.